Simplicity of crossed products by FC-hypercentral groups

-Using the powerful tools developed for the theory of C*-simplicity, Kennedy and Schafhauser provide a new proof for these results (which cover the non-separable case as well) \cite[Section~6]{kennedy_schafhauser_noncommutative_crossed_products} (we refer to \cite{Zarikian} for similar results which were achieved independently by Zarikian).
-Moreover, under an ``untwisting'' assumption, which they call \emph{vanishing obstruction}, they also manage to obtain converse results.
-For amenable groups, everything again simplifies: if $G$ is amenable and the action $G \actson A$ has vanishing obstruction, then simplicity of $A\rtimes_\lambda G$ is equivalent to proper outerness and minimality of the action, whenever $G$ is an amenable group \cite[Corollary~9.7]{kennedy_schafhauser_noncommutative_crossed_products}.
+Using the powerful tools developed for the theory of C*-simplicity, Kennedy and Schafhauser \cite{kennedy_schafhauser_noncommutative_crossed_products} obtain sufficient conditions for the action that are weaker than proper outerness in general, but still imply simplicity in the minimal setting.
+Moreover, under an ``untwisting'' assumption which they call \emph{vanishing obstruction}, they also manage to obtain converse results.
+For amenable groups, everything again simplifies: if $G$ is amenable and the action $G \actson A$ has vanishing obstruction, then simplicity of $A \rtimes_\lambda G$ is equivalent to proper outerness and minimality of the action \cite[Corollary~9.7]{kennedy_schafhauser_noncommutative_crossed_products}.
 However, \emph{vanishing obstruction} is a strong condition, which can fail even in the setting of finite abelian groups acting on finite-dimensional C*-algebras.
 See \cite[Example~5.6]{kennedy_schafhauser_noncommutative_crossed_products} for a counterexample of the form $M_2 \rtimes_\lambda (\Z / 2 \Z \times \Z / 2 \Z)$ (also analyzed in our paper in Section~\ref{sec:examples:finite_dimensional} using our new tools).

 Also worth mentioning are the works of Olesen and Pedersen \cite{olesen_pedersen_I} and \cite{olesen_pedersen_II}, where they fully characterize when a crossed product is prime, or has the intersection property, in the case of locally compact abelian groups.
 Their characterizations are in terms of the Connes spectrum $\Gamma(\alpha)$ of the homomorphism $\alpha\colon G \to \Aut(A)$, which is a certain subgroup of the dual group $\what{G}$.
 The precise definition of the Connes spectrum, found in \cite[Section~1]{olesen_inner_automorphisms}, is a fairly complicated construction that involves considering all possible $G$-invariant hereditary C*-subalgebras $B \subseteq A$, and the $L^1(G)$-action on each of these algebras.